Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

-Rhode Island law specifies permissible drug testing for prospective and active employees.
+Rhode Island law specifies permissible drug testing for prospective and active employees, with very limited statutory exceptions.

-Employers may require that an employee submit to a drug test if:
+Employers may only require that an employee submit to a drug test if all of the following are true:

 - The employer has reasonable grounds to believe, based on specific aspects of the employee's job performance and specific contemporaneous documented observations concerning the employee's appearance, behavior, or speech, that the employee may be under the influence of a controlled substance, which may be impairing their ability to perform their job;